 Private Vehicles i.e. Cars and Bikes | Self Drive or Ride to Ladakh

-You can take your own or rented, car or bike to Ladakh but one must be careful while driving or riding through slushy roads, snow and water crossing or nallas.
-Also, it is always handy to learn little maintenance tasks of your vehicle prior to the start of this comparatively less arduous journey than Manali – Leh Highway.
+You can take your own or rented, car or bike to Ladakh, but one must be careful while driving or riding through slushy roads, snow and water crossing or nallas.
+Also, it is always handy to learn little maintenance tasks of your vehicle before the start of this comparatively less arduous journey than Manali – Leh Highway.

-For cars, although an SUV/MUV is good to have and a 4WD SUV will definitely help but I have seen hatchbacks (including Altos and Nano) and sedans doing good enough job on Srinagar – Leh Highway than on Manali – Leh Highway.
-If you want to try your sedan or hatch back drive to Ladakh then Srinagar – Leh Highway is better bet when compared to taking a sedan or hatch from Manali – Leh Highway.
+For cars, although an SUV/MUV is good to have and a 4WD SUV will help, I have seen hatchbacks (including Altos and Nano) and sedans doing good enough job on Srinagar – Leh Highway then on Manali – Leh Highway.
+If you want to try your sedan or hatchback drive to Ladakh, then Srinagar – Leh Highway is a better bet when compared to taking a sedan or hatch from Manali – Leh Highway.

-Basic toolkit, screw driver set, small hammer, puncture repair kit, iron rod, two or three “2 ltr” empty bottles of pepsi / coke / limca etc to carry extra petrol or diesel (jerry cans will leak, cold drink bottles do not leak), funnel, towing rope, spare tube (must for bikes), elfy or fevi quick (2-3 sachets), jump start cables/wires, M-seal to prevent leakage etc. were among the few things which I carried along on my trip to Ladakh.
+Basic toolkit, screwdriver set, small hammer, puncture repair kit, iron rod, two or three “2 ltr” empty bottles of Pepsi / Coke / Limca, etc. to carry extra petrol or diesel (jerry cans will leak, cold drink bottles do not leak), funnel, towing rope, spare tube (must for bikes), Elfy or Fevi-quick (2-3 sachets), jump-start cables/wires, M-seal to prevent leakage, etc. were among the few things which I carried along on my trip to Ladakh.
 Also, do not forget to get your vehicle (car/bike) serviced about 2-3 weeks before the start of the Ladakh journey.

 Hiring a Private Taxi | Taxi Number or Private Number

-If you want to travel within Leh – Ladakh in your private taxi hired from a place other than Ladakh then in that case you need to hire a taxi with private number plate only.
-However, in the latter case be ready for some queries by the local taxi drivers in Ladakh or police constables on your route.
-You need to ensure everyone interrogating with you that the vehicles is not hired.
+If you want to travel within Leh Ladakh in your private taxi hired from a place other than Ladakh, then, in that case, you need to hire a taxi with a private number plate only.
+However, in the latter case, be ready for some queries by the local taxi drivers in Ladakh or police constables on your route.
+You need to ensure everyone interrogating with you guys have not rented that the vehicle.

 If you can get hold of some taxi driver in Ladakh then hire that taxi only else go to Kargil first and change taxi from there.
-From Kargil, the Ladakh taxi driver can pick you and you will have the advantage to cover the sightseeing places en-route Leh on Srinagar – Leh Highway like Alchi, Basgo, Likir etc before you reach Leh.
+From Kargil, the Ladakh taxi driver can pick you, and you will have the advantage to cover the sightseeing places en-route Leh on Srinagar – Leh Highway like Alchi, Basgo, Likir, etc. before you reach Leh.

 To hire a taxi, go directly to Srinagar taxi stand and bargain hard with the local drivers only, for a drop to Leh.
 Do not involve any tour operator or hotel staff at any stage.
-The local taxi drivers will charge about Rs 1200-1500 extra for a planned night halt on the way to Leh.
+The local taxi drivers will charge about Rs 1500-1800 extra for a planned night halt on the way to Leh.

 Srinagar – Leh Bus Service, JK SRTC and Others | Economical mode of travel

-Shared Taxi | A Cannon ball run
+Shared Taxi | A Cannonball run

 Also, not staying at Kargil will mean less acclimatization which may make you feel a bit sick in the first few days when you reach Leh.